zosiast/templates/README.md

 zonal_mean: zonal mean from netcdf data

 tracer_vert_profile_compare: whole script for reading in obs and model data and making plots for each latitude bin, and seasonal analysis.

+gantt_chart: make gantt chart.
+Also using different plot styles